intersective/app/README.md

 ## Requirements
 - Ionic 4
+- Angular 7

 ## Development Notes
+Run `npm install` to install necessary packages

 Run `ionic serve` to start a development server on your local

-Run `npm run deploy` to build the code in production and deploy it to Github Pages.
-After that you will be able to go to https://intersective.github.io/practera-app-v2 to check it.